BalashovAD/SingleEditStringEquality/README.md

 - Instead of using a full batch rollback for errors in cases of different sizes, locate the error position by counting the number of trailing least significant zero bits

 When handling strings of different sizes, a common error to encounter is an out-of-bounds access.
-A typical approach to handle this error might be to rollback the entire batch of operations, but this can be costly.
+A typical approach to handle this error might be to roll back the entire batch of operations, but this can be costly.
 A more optimized approach is to handle this error in the same batch by finding the position of the error within the batch.
 This technique avoids unnecessary rollback operations, saving computation time.
-We can determine the position by counting the number of trailing least significant zero bits (using a function like _tzcnt_u32 mentioned earlier).
+We can determine the position by counting the number of trailing least significant zero bits (using a function like `_tzcnt_u32` mentioned earlier).
 Using this approach, we only have to handle the mismatch without reverting the entire batch of comparisons, thereby saving valuable computation time.

-- [Possible] For data alignment, consider using the _mmX_load_siX instruction
+- [Possible] For data alignment, consider using the `_mmX_load_siX instruction`

 I employ the `_mmX_loadu_siX` instruction to load data into registers, where the `loadu` suffix indicates the loading of unaligned data.
 For strings of equal lengths, there's potential for manual data alignment.
 We can iteratively process the first `n` elements until the address becomes divisible by the desired alignment.
 In scenarios with unequal string lengths, our approach can remain consistent until the first discrepancy is encountered.
 Beyond this point, only one of the strings can be aligned.
 While this optimization might slightly reduce performance for shorter strings, it can potentially enhance speed for longer ones.